jsaropy/finalproject/README.md

     - Username:
     - Password (*)

-- Redirect user to description page (If user types 3 display the following things):
+✅ - Show the user the description (If user types 3 display the following things):
-    - Clear screen
     - display_description

-4. Create DB
-- Create DB with sqlite3
-- Link db into C program
-- READ SQLite C api docs

-DB GRAPH: <link>
+    - display menu
+    - ONly add the description at the top of the menu, and refresh the page.

 5. Complete register -> SQlite API for C
 - When an user registers, it should be put in an sqlite database